dy/spect/readme.md

 > let elements = $( scope? , selector | element, callback? )

-Selector observer, creates live collection of elements matching the `selector`, with optional `callback` run for each new element.
-If `callback` returns a teardown, it is run when element is unmatched.
+Selector observer, creates live collection of elements matching the `selector`.
+Optional `callback` is run for each new element matching the selector.
+If `callback` returns a teardown, it is run when the element is unmatched.

 * `selector` is a valid CSS selector.
 * `element` is _HTMLElement_ or a list of elements (array or array-like).